 Classic standard cappuccino.
 I love the timeless classics: Margherita Pizzas, Gin Martinis, Little Black Dresses, Torch Songs, etc., and I love the chance to work on my take on a classic.

 If you could travel anywhere in the world where would you want to go and why?

 I’ll go anywhere I haven’t been before, so long as there’s good food, beer, coffee, and something weird there.

 What is the best meal you’ve ever eaten & why?

 There’s no single best meal, but there have been many perfect storms of anticipation, cultural significance, and execution that rendered amazing meals.
 Tacos in The Mission in San Francisco, Pizza under the Brooklyn Bridge, Hot Chicken in Nashville, Boxboles in Guatemala all come to mind.

 What’s your favorite fact about coffee?

 Coffee has —in every culture it has touched— been the focal point of the gathering of free thinkers and intellectual discussions.
 Coffee houses were where scientists and mathematicians in the Arabian Empire advanced human knowledge while Europe was stuck in the dark ages.
 The Viennese brought coffee to Italy just in time for the Renaissance.
 British coffee houses were where Harvey advanced anatomy and Newton advanced physics, while in France coffee houses were where Voltaire and Rousseau debated their theories of the liberty of mankind.
-Right now I bet you there are people in a coffee shop in China talking about the finer points of improving workers rights, and people in Brazil talking over coffee about how to solve the question of peak oil (and of course in Minneapolis me and one of our customers are probably debating the finer points of Batman, but that hardly counts)
+Right now I bet you there are people in a coffee shop in China talking about the finer points of improving workers rights, and people in Brazil talking over coffee about how to solve the question of peak oil (and of course in Minneapolis, one of our customers and I are probably debating the finer points of Batman, but that hardly counts).

 What’s your dream job if you weren’t working at Peace Coffee?